Review by Graham Johnstone

 From there, we rejoin Vera and Castro’s quest to save Scarper before his imminent death day.
 They have a number of encounters that are imaginative, but hardly progress the characters or quest, and when the resolution comes, it feels unearned.
 The climactic encounter with the establishment figure does deliver some character insights, but these are told in dialogue more than dramatised in action.

 Davis is an assured draughtsman and storyteller, his characters are distinctive and stylish, and Vera subtly matures from child to teenager.
 The story world is equally well realised: the intricate clocks, mysterious paintings, various devices, and particularly the Weather Clock herself (pictured) – a modernist sculpture of wrought-iron and thorns, evocative of Mike McMahon’s artful distortions.

-There’s enough to love in both art and writing to carry readers through an overcomplicated story world, and some loss of narrative momentum, to look forward to the final volume.
+There’s enough to love in both art and writing to carry readers through an overcomplicated story world, and some loss of narrative momentum, to look forward to the final volume, The Book of Forks.